lawrancej/CompilerDesign/index.md

 ### What is method inlining?

 ### What is dead code?
- - Dead code is any source code whose result is never used in the program.
+Dead code is any code whose result is never used, and therefore a waste of resources.

+Examples:
+- Definitions of uncalled functions
+- Computations that do not affect output
- - Dead code is considered to be a waste of resources.
+- `if (false) { /* Dead code */ }`

 Code generation
 ---------------